-Almost ten years after its construction began, Panama's Biomuseo built by world-renowned architect Frank Gehry opened in the Spring of 2014.
+Almost ten years after its construction began, Panama's Biomuseo built by world-renowned architect Frank Gehry finally opened.
 The long-awaited cultural institution explores its unique location — a narrow strip of land surrounded by water — and diverse range of species which inhabit the region, while serving as an international beacon for the country.

 The project, which features distinctive contemporary split-roof levels in bold colors, is LA-based studio Frank Gehry Partners‘ first building in Latin America.
 The 400-square-metre space will feature eight permanent and sequenced exhibition galleries, a public atrium, a temporary exhibition hall, a cafeteria and multiple outdoor exhibitions located in a botanical park.